viktor-podevyn/Sheldon-s-Game/README.md

 Main part of the CSS deleted en replaced with CSS that holds everything into place if it's on full scale mode.
-  -> CSS needs to be updated later
+  -> CSS needs to be updated later, because it really did me wrong!